German lower house approves Greek bailout deal

-The vote was seen as a key test of Chancellor Angela Merkel’s authority over her centre-right coalition ahead of federal elections next September.
+The vote was seen as a key test of Chancellor Angela Merkel’s authority over her center-right coalition ahead of federal elections next September.

 The main opposition parties, the Social Democrats (SPD) and the Greens, backed the bailout along with the bulk of Merkel’s conservative-liberal bloc.
 Of 584 deputies present in the chamber, 473 voted for the bailout, 100 voted against an 11 abstained.